-Young men and women contemplating a career as an Air Force Pilot can look forward to years of exciting and challenging flying in modern aircraft.
-Flying training in the Air Force not only produces trained pilots but also enhances personal development and officer qualities.
+Young men and women contemplating a career as an Air Force Pilot can look forward to years of exhilarating and challenging flying in modern aircraft.
+It is a job like no other.

-As trainees progress from PC-9s to Hawks, they are required to meet advanced physiological requirements to cope with a high G environment.
-For example, core and neck strength are crucial in a high G environment.
+As trainees progress from PC-9/As to Hawk 127s, they are required to meet advanced physiological requirements to cope with a high G environment.
+In particular, core and neck strength are critical.

-Of the 45 pilots that graduate from Number 2 Flying Training School with their Pilot Wings, only around 15 each year are assessed as capable of flying fast jets, and advance to fast jet training with the Hawk 127.
+Of the pilots that graduate from Number 2 Flying Training School with their Pilot Wings, only around one-third each year are assessed as capable of flying fast jets, and advance to fighter training with the Hawk 127.

 The Hawk 127 is primarily used for initial or lead-in fighter training to prepare aircrew for operational conversion onto either the F/A-18A/B Hornet or the F/A-18F Super Hornet.
 The Introductory Fighter Course is run by 79 Squadron at RAAF Base Pearce, and the 14 week course includes general flying, instrument flying, formation flying, night flying and navigation.